These free android backup apps will protect all the important data on your device.

-How to backup Android
+How to backup Android phone?

-All the apps on our list fall under one of two categories with Cloud-based backup solutions or ones that can live without the cloud and rely more on your SD card and other forms of physical storage.
+Most smartphones come with an automatic backup solution built into the OS.
+How well it works actually varies, and they do not suit everyone’s needs.
+That is where dedicated backup apps come into play with reliability, security, and Cloud-based backup solutions or SD card and other forms of physical storage.
 Another thing to consider is mobile games.
 Unlike apps, these can often come with their own loads of data tucked away in the depths of your device.
 Unless your favorite title saves your “game data” in the cloud, you will want to look before you leap.
-Regardless of your preference, we have included a nice mix on our list which means there is a little something for everyone…

-Whether you are switching to a new phone or just don’t want to lose your favorite photos, contacts, apps or other data, these apps will do the trick.
+Dozens of apps promise to keep your data safe, and we have picked through the Play Store to bring you the best Android backup apps currently available.
+Whether you are switching to a new phone or don’t want to lose your favorite photos, contacts, apps, or other data, these apps will do the trick.

 Helium comes in two varieties with the Free and Paid versions.
 The former offers the ability to backup and restore your data to a microSD card or your PC.
 This will cover everyone, but you will have to deal with ads, and you will be missing out on some better features.
 The Premium version ups the ante by adding features like device to device sync, automatic scheduled backups, and cloud backup and restore through three fan favorites with google drive, Box, and Dropbox.

 If you are rooted, you will need to install the Helium app, and you are good to go, but non-root users will need to follow a few additional steps like installing the Helium desktop client.